deadbacteria8/microblog/study/honeybadger.md

 Honeybadger fits well into devops because it mainly helps us automate some tasks such as error handling and receiving feedback from endusers it also helps us monitor and log which are important for devops.
 Since a principe of devops is automation it's feels good to be able to automate what can be automated and getting immediete feedback on errors instead of relying on a manual deepdive into  log files on a remote server having them easily accessible through the honeybadger dashboard page and immidietly noticible via notifications that you can configure to reach you through several options such as mail, slack or jira.

 Honeybadger can also be used to track any downtime on the server effectively notifying team members whenever the server goes down as well as measuring things like api calls, slow process and bottlenecks that can help us make our application more efficient.

+The tool also improves upon the logging and makes monitoring logs alot easier, using their own querying language to sift through the logs will make the operation more efficient and potentially help you discover unusual behaviour on your site more easily.

 I also believe that honeybadger could be a bonus for cooperation between developers and ops as honeybadger can help make sure that both parties can be equally informed of any issues in real time and could help them get on the same page faster.